 Emily Barker’s 2017 album Sweet Kind of Blue was recorded at Sam Phillips Recording Service in Memphis with Grammy winning producer Matt Ross-Spang (Jason Isbell, Margo Price) and an all-star cast of Memphis session players.
 The success of the album, with its seamless mix of soul, blues, country and folk influences, and the globe-trotting tours to support it helped land Emily the accolade of UK Artist of the Year at the recent UK Americana Awards held at Hackney Empire in London.

 Most recently, Barker has released an album of collaborations with English folk legend Marry Waterson.
 A Window to Other Ways is out now on One Little Indian Records.

 “finally sets out her true claim for stardom” • Q ★★★★

 “the arrangements are exquisite and the clear love [Barker] has for this music brings its own integrity” • The Times ★★★★

 “the sweltering funk of Sunrise and the title track sound like lost Muscle Shoals gems” • UNCUT 8/10

 Stroud – United Kingdom

-Emily Barker – guitars, piano, harmonica, vocals
+Emily Barker – acoustic guitar, stomp box, main vocals

-Lukas Drinkwater – bass, vocals
+Lukas Drinkwater – double bass, acoustic guitar, backing vocals